 While every employee has a responsibility to protect our reputation, the primary responsibility for the identification, assessment, management, monitoring and, if necessary, referring or reporting of reputational risk matters lies with DB Group's Business Divisions as the primary risk owners.
-Each Business Division has an established process through which matters, which are deemed to be a moderate or greater reputational risk are assessed, the Unit Reputational Risk Assessment Process ("Unit RRAP").
+Global reputational risk Policies and Procedures are applicable across all Business Divisions, which also have established processes through which matters, which are deemed to be a moderate or greater reputational risk are assessed, the Unit Reputational Risk Assessment Process ("Unit RRAP").